simpsondl/parpi-manuscript/README.md

 - **Understanding the methods** used to process the PARP inhibitor screens
 - **Accessing the raw screen data** and intermediate analysis outputs

-For general genetic interaction analysis of new datasets, please use the [main pipeline repository](https://github.com/simpsondl/gi-nexus).
+For general genetic interaction analysis of new datasets, check out [GI Nexus](https://github.com/simpsondl/gi-nexus).

 ## Repository Contents